mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 For instance, playing piano.
 I always tell you, you cannot play the piano with just two hands: you have to play the piano with two hands, two feet, two eyes, nose, whole body, composers, and also your past life, and the composer’s life, the composer’s feelings, the composer’s heart; [all the organs], heart, and feelings.
 And then you can really play.

 So what do you mean, touch the piano?
 Touching the piano is not touching the keys [...]
 To touch the piano is to touch all sentient beings!
 And then at that time, this is called *to touch the keys*.
-That is the [five skandhas].
+That is the Buddhistic understanding.
 So your presence is not only your presence but simultaneously the presence of the whole world: trees, birds, and this Zen Center.
-At that time, you can really take entire responsibility for you life, with gratitude.
-That is great.
+At that time, you can really entirely take responsibility for you life, with gratitude.
+That is *great*.

-So, when you do zazen, that’s why zazen is [not just] for deepening your own life.
-That’s why Dogen says to do zazen for all sentient beings.
-That is great compassion; because to touch you is to touch all sentient beings.
+So [...] that’s why zazen is [not just] for deepening your [own] life, that’s why Dogen’s faith is to do zazen for all sentient beings.
+That is great compassion.
+Because to touch you is to touch all sentient beings.

 #### 38:10

 If so, it’s not necessary for the rider who controls the horse to understand the four kinds of horses.
-Just let go of any kind of horses, without controlling, without getting the whip.
+Just let go of any kind of horses, without controlling, without getting the whip. [...]

 Of course, you need a whip.
 Remember this.
-We need a whip because, when the [cat](glossary#cat) was born, still as a cat...
-Because Buddha says, even a cat and dog are Buddha.
-If dogs and cats are Buddha, the cat was one with his skin, his muscles, and other cats.
-The Zen master says that is [karmic] consciousness, but whatever you say, it doesn’t hit the mark. *(Transcriber’s Note: This paragraph is particularly hard to make out.
-At the moment, I don’t know what it means.)*

-Anyway, you have to understand [yourself] as a human being  – but that human being is really stretched into the past, into the future.
+We need a whip because [...]
+Buddha says even a cat or dog are Buddha.
+If dogs and cats are Buddha, why was the cat born with his skin, his muscles, as a cat?
+So a Zen master says that is [karmic] consciousness.
+But whatever you say, it doesn’t hit the mark.
+Anyway, you have to understand [yourself] as a human being, but that human being is really stretched into the past, into the future.
 You have to understand human life for the long, long range.

-If you understand your life for the long range, through the past, to the future, you cannot criticize the degree of stupidness, *[He laughs.]* how stupid you are.
+If you understand your life for the long range, through the past, to the future, you cannot criticize the degree of stinkiness, *[he laughs,]* how stinky you are.
 Because this is karmic life.

-#### 40:20

 Karmic life is completely beyond your speculation, your understanding.
 Why am I Japanese?
 I don’t know.
 Completely, I don’t know.
-I know pretty well that I am Japanese, because I know my parents and my grandparents; but I don’t know why I am Japanese.
+I know pretty well that I am Japanese because of my parents and my grandparents; but I don’t know *why* I am Japanese.
 Why were you born as American?
 You don’t know either.
 You can explain that you know why, but that explanation is really just a speck of dust, don’t you think so?
 Because you don’t know, exactly.

-So you have to really understand human life for long range.
-At that time whatever makes you think how [stinky] you are, how great you are, that is completely beyond criticism or evaluation, judgement.
-All you have to do is, just to totally accept and take care of that aspect of human life.
+So you have to really understand human life for the long range.
+At that time, whatever makes you how stinky you are, how great you are, that is completely beyond criticism or evaluation, judgement.
+All you have to do is, just to totally accept and take good care of that aspect of human life.

-From this point, *[unintelligible]* the whip.
+From this point, you need a whip.
 You need a whip.
 Shall I touch just a hair?
-Shall I touch the skin, shall I touch the bone and the muscles?
+Shall I touch the skin?
+Shall I touch the bone and the muscles?
 That’s alright; this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.

 If you really understand this karmic life, karmic life turns into Buddha's life.
 You can really accept it.
 To accept is not just to accept it at random; you have to accept, and next, you have to take care of your life in a *positive* way.

-That is the meaning of a whip.
-Or of practice, [constant] effort.
+That is the meaning of a whip; or practice, constant effort.
 Human effort is a sort of energy so that you can keep your life as a Buddha.

 #### 43:30

+That is really silence.

 There is a story (in [“Four Horses”](topics#four-horses)) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
 In other words, completely beyond words or not-words, karmic life or not karmic life – what is life?